Do Human Photos Increase Website Conversions?

 - Human photos on a website do have a positive impact on visitor’s first impression of trustworthiness

-- Human photos with focus on face have much better impact (as the emotional connect is stronger)
+- Human photos with a focus on the face have a much better impact (as the emotional connection is stronger)

 - Photos should be “real”.
 Visitors can tell when you are using stock photos, and this can reduce trustworthiness